kmaho17/shinpokered-rebalanced/README.md

   - Made ReadSuperRodData a predef and made it so the Unknown Dungeon 3 fishing data reverts if the randomizer is on
 - Boosted Eevee encounter rate to 5.5%
 - The shimmer transformation's text box no longer requires a button prompt to scroll through
+- The battle clauses between link players now sync and are applied during battles

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.